letsencrypt/website/content/en/certificates.md

 # Chains

 When an ACME client downloads a newly-issued certificate from Let's Encrypt's ACME API, that certificate comes as part of a "chain" that also includes one or more intermediates.
 Usually this chain consists of just the end-entity certificate and one intermediate, but it could contain additional intermediates.
-The idea is that, by presenting this whole chain of certificates to a website visitor's browser, the browser will be able to validate the signatures all the way up to a root that browser trusts without having to download any additional intermediates.
+The idea is that, by presenting this whole chain of certificates to a website visitor's browser, the browser will be able to validate the signatures all the way up to a root that the browser trusts without having to download any additional intermediates.

 Sometimes there's more than one valid chain for a given certificate: for example, if an intermediate has been cross-signed, then either one of those two certificates could be the second entry, "chaining up to" either of two different roots.
 In this case, different website operators may want to select different chains depending on the properties that they care about the most.